Justin McCarthy (American historian): Muslim demographics

 Historian Dennis P. Hupchick writing in the American Historical Review states of Death and Exile: The Ethnic Cleansing of Ottoman Muslims, 1821–1922 (1996):

 One may pick arguments with specific interpretations of events depicted in the work, but the statistical data appear generally valid.
 McCarthy succeeds in providing factual material for bringing the European historiography of the later Ottoman Empire into more objective balance.

 Historian Robert Olson writing in the International Journal of Middle East Studies says of the same book:

 Like all of the author's other works, this one offers positions that become pivots for rebuttals, disagreements, counter-arguments, different interpretations, and probably some recriminations.
 Nonetheless, Justin McCarthy's solid demographic work contributes to achieving a better balance and understanding that he so ardently desires for the history of these regions and peoples.

 Historian and Ottoman specialist Michael Robert Hickock writing in the Review of Middle East Studies and reviewing the same book, noted its "excellent service" to scholars and general readers as a work documenting human suffering, but accused McCarthy of selectively using sources and said:

 Although he succeeds in recounting the plight of Muslim communities, he is less successful in demonstrating state policy or proving intent.
 Moreover, McCarthy is inconsistent in assigning blame.
 When the Ottoman state failed to control the depredation of Armenians at the hands of Kurds and Circassians, it was due to lack of resources and authority; when Russian, Bulgarian and Greek soldiers declined to stop similar events against Muslim peasants, it was done deliberately.
-The question of intent underlies the book's greatest flaw.
+The question of intent underlies the book's greatest flaw.Historian James Joseph Reid in his "Crisis of the Ottoman Empire: Prelude to Collapse 1839-1878" provides the most detailed criticism of McCarthy's Death and Exile: